National Cadet Corps (India): Republic Day Camp (RDC)

 The National Cadet Corps maintains two cadet bands: the Boys Band of the NCC and the Girls Band of the NCC.
-They are commonly formed up during the NCC Republic Day Camp in late January, during which the bands participate in the Republic Day Parade on 26 January and the Prime Minister's Rally on 28 January.
+They are commonly formed up during the NCC Republic Day Camp in late January, during which the bands participate in the Republic Day Parade on 26 January and the Prime Minister's Rally on 28 Biggest camps of N.C.C.